EEEManchester/corin/README.md

 ### Library Dependencies

-The following libraries are used:
+The following libraries are used (installed via pip):

     cvxopt
     cython